An introduction to Antique Jewelry Hallmarks on Antique Gold Jewelry is base-camp in preparation for your Investing in Jewelry fun-journey.

 For information on Investing in Antique Jewelry, Antique Jewelry Buying Basics, will guide you through the elemental steps.
 How to safely Invest Money in Jewelry?
-Info on How To Invest Money in Jewelry Can Be Found HERE...
-Then there's identification.
-Tips on how to identify Antique Gold Jewelry Can be Found HERE...
+Info on How To Invest Money in Jewelry Can Be Found Here...
+Then there's identification tips on how to identify Antique Gold Jewelry Found Here...

-Unless you've been living under a rock, you're aware or you've been affected by the value of the dollar. at some stage.
-People are buying gold and silver as a safe haven.
+Unless you've been living under a rock, you're either aware of or have been affected by the value of the dollar.
+More and more people are buying gold and silver as a safe haven these days.
 Doomer porn or prudent preparation?
 You decide.

-The two questions I'm asked the most on Antique Jewelry Investor are about Antique Jewelry Hallmarks and what is the value?
+The two questions I'm asked most on Antique Jewelry Investor are about Antique Jewelry Hallmarks and what's the value?

 There are literally thousands upon thousands of different marks on jewelry from countries all over the world!

-Today, when people talk about hallmarks, they could be referring to just about anything... from the Jewelry marks used to identify who made the piece, to the purity mark, the guarantee that the metal was made from a high-quality metal, to town marks, tax marks, country marks, etc. etc.
+Today, when people talk about hallmarks, they could be referring to just about anything... from the Jewelry marks used to identify who made the piece, to the purity mark, the guarantee that the metal was made from high-quality metal to town marks, tax marks, country marks, etc. etc.

-Strictly speaking, a HALLMARK refers to the metal content, it's the caratage which may be in the form of the millesimal fineness, like "750" which may follow or proceed pictures, letters, numbers, stamps, initials, engravings.
+Strictly speaking, a Hallmakr refers to the metal content, it's the caratage or gold purity which may be in the form of the millesimal fineness, like "750" which may follow or proceed pictures, letters, numbers, stamps, initials, engravings.

-*** For a comprehensive look at British Gold Hallmarks, see: British Hallmarks on Gold, Silver and Platinum, including Historic British Hallmarks ... (this page opens a new window - it's a pdf file and a bit slow to load but well worth the wait).
+*** For a comprehensive look at British Gold Hallmarks, read British Hallmarks on Gold, Silver, and Platinum, including Historic British Hallmarks ... (this page opens a new window - it's a pdf file and a bit slow to load but well worth the wait).